Calvin Berger: Synopsis

-The timeless story of Cyrano de Bergerac is one of the most famous romances of all time.
-Where better to set this story of unrequited feelings, love notes, and physical insecurity than a high school?

-On the first morning of their last year of high school, we see four seniors having a "Security Meltdown".
+On the first morning of their last year of high school, four seniors have a "Security Meltdown".
 Calvin frets about the size of his nose, which prevents him from pursuing the girl of his dreams, Rosanna.
 Rosanna is having a meltdown of her own, yearning to find her "thing" and be more than just a pretty face.
 Calvin's best friend, Bret, longs to be seen as a potential girlfriend and not just a girl friend.
 Matt, the handsome new kid in school, fears that his poor speaking skills will keep him from making friends.

 Calvin's school year starts with a bang: Rosanna speaks to him for the first time, inviting him to a meeting for a new charity she is starting.
 She then has a bumbling encounter with Matt, and though they are perfect strangers, there is instant attraction ("I Can See Him Now").

 Later, Calvin and Bret are in study hall chatting about movies.
 Rosanna interrupts and asks Calvin to meet her that night ("Don'tcha Think?").
 He takes this to mean a date, and shows up with a love poem for her... only to hear her confess her feelings for Matt.
 She asks Calvin to speak to Matt, since they are both on the wrestling team, and find out if he likes her.
 Though heartbroken, Calvin agrees ("It Just Wasn't Meant to Happen").
 In the locker room the next day, Calvin speaks to Matt, who says he likes Rosanna but gets tongue-tied around girls.
 Calvin laments having the opposite dilemma: verbal wit without good looks.
 In a hilarious duet ("We're The Man"), they hatch a scheme to win Rosanna's affection by combining Calvin's words with Matt's looks.